cj1128/handmade-hero/README.md

 ### Day 47: Vector Lengths

 - Define `Length`, `SquareRoot` to fix diagonal movement problem
-- We will _USE_ search in t instead of search in p, because the later will have to build the search space and that is a complicated thing to do
+- We will ue **search in t instead of search in p**.
+Because to implement the later, we have to build the whole search space.
+It's complex and doesn't pay off.
 - Part of new collision detection algorithm

 ### Day 48: Line Segment Intersection Collision

-- Implement the new collistion test
+- Implement the new collistion detection algorithm
 - Add a `tEpsilon` to tolerate floating point problem

 ### Day 49: Debugging Canonical Coordinates